 Anneka is a canid expert, wolf enthusiast and handler and has filmed and worked alongside both European and North American Timber Wolves as well as living with high content wolfdogs on a daily basis.
 Anneka is not afraid to speak of her love of apex predators and is quite at home swimming with great whites, catching snakes, tracking wolves in the wild and anything which involves dangerous, or rather, misunderstood animals.

-Anneka has produced & filmed the National Badger Day Official Film ‘Talking Badgers’ alongside Bill Oddie, Steve Backshall, Nigel Marven, Chris Packham and Virginia McKenna; produced and filmed The official World Animal Day Film, LionAid Live, Mayhew’s Bark in the Park, been the live compère for The National & London Pet Shows, Expert Dog Judge on Superdogs Live with SuperVet Noel Fitzpatrick, created short films for Wildlife Trusts’ ‘Wildlife Watch’, filmed alongside Will Travers of Born Free, written for The Eden Channel website, been the official presenter and film maker for VegFestUK and presenter for the green Pea Awards.
+Anneka has in total produced & filmed over 200 short films to date for various conservation and charitable projects across the world including the National Badger Day Official Film ‘Talking Badgers’ alongside Bill Oddie, Steve Backshall, Nigel Marven, Chris Packham and Virginia McKenna; The official World Animal Day Film, LionAid Live, Mayhew’s Bark in the Park, been the live compère for The National & London Pet Shows, Expert Dog Judge on Superdogs Live with SuperVet Noel Fitzpatrick, created short films for Wildlife Trusts’ ‘Wildlife Watch’, filmed alongside Will Travers of Born Free, written for The Eden Channel website, produced the official trailer for BirdFair and WolfWatchUK, been the official presenter and film maker for VegFestUK and presenter for the green Pea Awards.
 Anneka has also come on-board as one of Whalefest Live’s main presenters and in 2016 she filmed with The Dog’s Trust, as well as a powerful conservation documentary on the all female South African anti-rhino poaching unit ‘The Black Mambas‘ for Helping Rhinos, produced by Nigel Marven and Image Impact Films.
 Anneka has also been the live host at events for The Environment Trust.

-Anneka is patron To World Animal Day & The Fox Project.
+Anneka is patron To The Born Free Foundation, World Animal Day & The Fox Project.
 She is also ambassador to Wetnose Animal Aid & WolfWatchUK.

 “I have known and worked with Anneka Svenska for several years and have always admired her focussed and articulate approach to the issues she highlights.
 She is not afraid to take on controversial issues, and her focus on wildlife and environmental matters provides a strong voice to challenge those who seem to wish to consume rather than conserve.